tindyc/seedlink/README.md

  * **Update Profile Button**: To allow users to edit their profile with easy access.

 #### Donation Page:
- * **Produce category Input**: Text input box, allowing users to choose produce category.
+ * **Produce category Input**: List of selectoion allowing users to choose produce category.
  * **Produce Name Input**: Text input box, allowing users to enter the name of the produce.
  * **Quantity Input**: Text input box, allowing users to enter the quantity they are willing to donate.
  * **Expiry date Input**: To allow users to enter the expiry date of the produce.